dynatrace-oss/dynatrace-azure-log-forwarder/dev-readme.md

 * Visual Studio Code
 * Azure Functions extension for VS Code
 * [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) - version 2.x or later
+* Python 3.8
 * Python extension for VS Code

 Open dynatrace-azure-logs-ingest folder in VS Code.
 You will be prompted to initialize it for use with VS Code.
 This will create several files in the ".vscode" folder at the root of your project.

-### local.setting.json
+### local.settings.json
-local.setting.json file corresponds with application settings of Azure Function App.
+local.settings.json file corresponds with application settings of Azure Function App.
 These settings are used only when you are running function locally.
 The function can access them as environment variables.
 You need to put proper values for them.

 ```json
 {